wangraying/sglang/docs/benchmark/benchmark.md

 ### Observations

-1. Random policy almost always performs the worst across all datasets, in terms of output throughput and TTFT.
+1. Random policy performs worse across all datasets, in terms of output throughput and TTFT.
+It is especially worse on Generated-Shared-Prefix dataset, since it fails to exploit the characteristic of sharing common prefix among consecutive requests in each sequence group, but it still needs to maintain the prefix structure in the radix tree.
 2. FCFS and LPM policies outperform the others across all the datasets, in terms of output throughput and TTFT.
-3. LOF policy performs poorly in terms of TTFT on datasets with random output length, i.e. ShareGPT and Random, which aligns with our intuition that LOF policy has no guarantee on TTFT.
+3. LOF policy performs poorly in terms of TTFT on datasets with random length, i.e. Random.
+This is expected since LOF policy offers no guarantee on TTFT.
-4. By comparing the results of Random-*n* datasets, we could observe a trend of increasing TTFT but decreasing ITL for longer sequences, when considering FCFS, LOF and LPM.
+4. By comparing the results of Random-*n* datasets, we could observe a trend of increasing TTFT but decreasing ITL as the number of tokens increases, when considering FCFS, LOF and LPM.
+5. For ShareGPT dataset, the performance metrics of different schedule policies don't differ much.

 ## Enabling and Disabling Radix Cache